matrix-org/matrix-spec/content/client-server-api/modules/push.md

 **`.m.rule.roomnotif`**

-Matches any message whose content is unencrypted and contains the text `@room`, signifying the whole room should be notified of the event.
+Matches any message from a sender with the proper power level whose content contains the text `@room`, signifying the whole room should be notified of the event.

 Definition: